OCLC-Developer-Network/wms-midwest-2018/README.md

-WMS User Group 2017 preconference 2017 Application
+WMS Midwest Meeting 2018 - API Workshop Application
 =============
 This is a demonstration application written to how to interact with OCLC web service in PHP.
 It uses best programming practices like
 - dependency management